mvrahden/ansible-project-debian-base-setup/README.md

 This is a list of OS Versions that have been tested.
 Feel free to add other Versions after successful runs.

+- Ubuntu Server
+  - Bionic | 18.04
+  - Cosmic | not yet
+  - Disco | not yet
 - Raspbian Lite
   - Stretch | Nov 2019
   - Buster | Jun 2019